fiskl-accounting/help-docs/docs/FAQs/general-faqs.md

 The easiest way to apply an offer is at the time of registration via the provided URL but there are other methods detailed in [Offer Codes](../Plans-Billing/apply-offer-or-partner-code.md)

+### How do I change my base currency?

+You can not change your base or default currency once the account has been created.
+There are technical reasons for this related to the exchange rates stored against each transaction.

 ### Can I migrate my data into Fiskl?

 We currently do not have dedicated migration imports from other major platforms although we are planning these.
 We do have imports for Clients, Expenses, Banking Transactions